patdonnelly/Donnelly_2019_PLOSONE/README.md

-figures.ipynb is a Jupyter notebook that will generate figures from the manuscript. lmeanalysis.m is a matlab analysis script that will perform the analyses from the manuscript.
+figures.ipynb is a Jupyter notebook that will generate figures from the manuscript. lmeanalysis.m is a matlab analysis script that will perform the analyses from the manuscript. analysis.ipynb is a Jupyter notebook that will perform the following analyses from the manuscript: Correlation analysis, Effect Size Analysis, Demographic table analysis

 Requirements for analysis: Matlab software & Python 3